Banana Bread Cookies

 - Fold in the chocolate chips and nuts.
 Dough will be wet.

 - Refrigerate dough for at least 30 minutes.
-Drop a one inch ball of dough onto cookie sheets 2-inches apart and bake at 350 degrees for 10-12 minutes or until edges are brown.
+Drop a one inch ball of dough onto cookie sheets 2-inches apart lined with parchment paper and bake at 350 degrees for 10-12 minutes or until edges are brown.
 Do not overbake these!
 Cookies will get more moist as they sit.
+Keep in an airtight container to store.